ivan-vasilev/pyevents/README.md

 # Lightweight Asynchronous Events For Python

 Lightweight async events python library with decorators.
-There 2 modes of operation - local and global
+There are two modes of operation - local and global

 ### Local
 This is the default mode.
 You can add **before** and **after** listeners to event providers manually.
 Here is how it works with **before**: